1. Automotive

 Is a Buick extended warranty worth it?

-Given the high cost per year of added coverage, a Buick Protection Plan probably isn’t worth the cost.
+Given the high cost per year of added coverage, a Buick Protection Plan probably isn’t worth it.
 However, it could be in some cases.
 Let us explain.

 As a general rule, an extended auto warranty is more likely to be worth it if any of the following is true: